Frequently Asked Questions About the GACE® Teacher Leadership Assessment

 - I started a program to support parents a year ago; the program is still in operation.
 Can I use this activity as a basis for my Task 5 even though it was started before this year?

-Since many programs require more than a year to evolve, you may use materials from the previous two years for any one of the tasks.
-If you are thinking about using something you have already created (e.g., a graduate classwork project) and adjusting it for your response, be sure it is very closely aligned with the task.
-Sometimes using completed class projects as submissions can result in responses that miss key points of a task.
+First and foremost, remember that Task 5 assesses your ability to improve colleagues' (a minimum of two) collaboration and interaction in their work with families and the community.
+You may use materials from the previous two years for any one of the tasks.
+However, if you are thinking about using something you have already created (e.g., a graduate classwork project) and adjusting it for your response, be sure you have evidence of how you helped at least two colleagues improve their ability to collaborate and interact with families and the community during this time.
 Any submission must closely align with the Teacher Leadership guiding prompts.

 - In Task 5, how much of the discussion about interactions with family and community can focus on the work that I have done?